Over Fed minutes, a Trump-shaped shadow

 By Howard Schneider

-JACKSON HOLE, Wyo.
-(Reuters) - The one thing Federal Reserve officials were in broad agreement about at their last meeting was this: to not tip their hands about what happens next.
+JACKSON HOLE, Wyo., Aug 21 (Reuters) - The one thing Federal Reserve officials were in broad agreement about at their last meeting was this: to not tip their hands about what happens next.

 Minutes released on Wednesday showed a fractious meeting on many fronts last month when a divided Fed cut interest rates for the first time in a decade.
 But the consensus to not reveal their intentions was clear, and may show that the steady browbeating by President Donald Trump has begun to influence how the Fed communicates.